srdc/tofhir/README.md

 toFHIR consists of the following modules:
 - `tofhir-engine`: The core module of toFHIR which includes the main functionality of the tool.
 - `tofhir-server`: A standalone web server module that provides a REST API to run mapping jobs via `tohir-engine` and manage the mapping job definitions.
-- `tofhir-log-server`: A standalone web server module that provides a REST API to query the logs of the mapping job execution results.
 - `tofhir-server-common`: Holds common files like server configuration or errors for server implementations.
 - `tofhir-common`: Contains model and utility classes shared across various modules.
 - `tofhir-rxnorm`: Provides a client implementation to access the RxNorm API and a FHIR Path Function library to utilize its API functionalities in mapping definitions.